Radoslav Katičić

-Radoslav Katičić ([rǎdoslaʋ kâtitʃitɕ]; 3 July 1930 – 10 August 2019) was a Croatian linguist, classical philologist, Indo-Europeanist, Slavist and Indologist, one of the most prominent Croatian scholars in the humanities.
+Radoslav Katičić ([rǎdoslaʋ kâtitʃitɕ]; 3 July 1930 – 10 August 2019) was a Croatian and Yugoslav linguist, classical philologist, Indo-Europeanist, Slavist and Indologist, one of the most prominent Croatian scholars in the humanities.

 Biography

-Radoslav Katičić was born on 3 July 1930 in Zagreb, Croatia which was part of Kingdom of Yugoslavia at the time.
-He attended primary school, and in 1949 he graduated at the classical gymnasium in his home town.
+Radoslav Katičić was born on 3 July 1930 in Zagreb, which was part of Kingdom of Yugoslavia at the time.
+In 1949, he graduated at the classical gymnasium in his home town.

 At the Faculty of Humanities and Social Sciences, University of Zagreb, he received a degree in Classical Philology in 1954.
 The same year he started working as a part-time librarian at the Seminar for Classical Philology at the same faculty.
-His first scientific works were on the subjects of Ancient Greek philology and Byzantine studies.
+His first scientific works were on Ancient Greek philology and Byzantine studies.

-As a stipendist of the Greek government he visited Athens in 1956-57, and in 1958 he was elected as an assistant at the Department for Comparative Indo-European Grammar at the Faculty of Humanities and Social Sciences in Zagreb.
+As a stipendist of the Greek government, he visited Athens in 1956-57, and in 1958 he was elected as an assistant at the Department for Comparative Indo-European Grammar at the Faculty of Humanities and Social Sciences in Zagreb.

-In 1959 he received his Ph.D. with the thesis Pitanje jedinstva indoeuropske glagolske fleksije ('The question of unity of Indo-European verbal flexion').
-During the period of 1960-61 he was a stipendist of the Alexander von Humboldt Foundation in Tübingen.
-After the return to his main university, he became a docent on Indo-European and general linguistics.
+In 1959, he received his Ph.D. with the thesis Pitanje jedinstva indoeuropske glagolske fleksije ('The question of unity of Indo-European verbal flexion').
+During the period of 1960-61, he was a stipendist of the Alexander von Humboldt Foundation in Tübingen.
+After returning to his main university, he became a docent on Indo-European and general linguistics.
 Soon after, he served as a head of the newly formed Department for General Linguistics and Oriental Studies.
-In 1966 he became associate, and in 1973 full professor.
+In 1966, he became an associate, and, in 1973, a full professor.
 Beside general and Indo-European linguistics, he also taught Old Iranian and Old Indic philology.

-In 1977 he became full professor of Slavic philology at the University of Vienna, Austria.
+In 1976, he became a full professor of Slavic philology at the University of Vienna, Austria.